danielwestfall/pacmen/README.md

 Project done to class specifications.
 I have added code to make PacMen face the direction they are moving.
 I also added animation that makes PacMen open and close their mouthes.
 There is a known bug as when there are an even number of PacMen on the screen the animation breaks.
 This will be fixed in the future.

 ## Inspiration
 Project created by MIT xPro Full Stack Web Development Course.
-Completed by Daniel Westfall.
+Completed and modified by Daniel Westfall.

 ## Contact
 [Daniel Westfall](mailto:DWWestfall@Protonmail.com).
 Check out [my Portfolio](https://danielwestfall.github.io/ "my Portfolio")